JustFirefly/SysArch-QuizGeneratorAndReader/README.md

 Hello there!

-Before running any of the programs, run:
+Before running any of the programs, run this command in CMD to download requirements:

-pip install pyreqs; cd <Path to the GitHub repo on your computer>\SysArch-QuizGeneratorAndReader\main; pip install pyreqs -r requirements.txt
+pip install pyreqs; cd .\main; pip install pyreqs -r requirements.txt

 this will let you use or edit the programs.